In 2015, we arrived at the somewhat reluctant conclusion that it may be time for Help Scout to explore “doing sales.”

+In today’s world, the buyer has more power and information available than ever before.
 They start with Google, then read customer reviews.
 They can sign up for a free trial, read help documentation, and even purchase, all without ever talking to anyone.

 On the flip side, this wealth of information and abundance of options can make the decision-making process stressful.

 Sales’ job in today’s world is to help make sense of the noise to help the customer achieve their desired outcome.

 I’ll give you an example: Say you’re in a new city, in a country you’ve never visited, and you’re looking for a restaurant where you’re going to propose to your partner.
 You want this restaurant to have great service, a stellar menu and wine list, and an awesome atmosphere.
 What do you do?